 Through all our outdoors learning, children learn to be resilient, confident and collaborative learners who are able to take positive risks within all environments.
 It is not simply a lesson, it is a community activity that enables children focus on care and kindness for each other as well as their environment.
 Our very own LJS Wild Passport helps pupils track their own development of skills and competencies, culminating in a colourful and highly prized reminder of all the challenges they have undertaken and the achievements they can be proud of.

 "In addition to weekly visits to the outdoor learning site, children enjoy trips to the beach, where their imaginations and creativity are stimulated by the landscape around them.
 Children come out of their shells and become more social as they feel less inhibited by all the space around them.
-We take great delight in watching them have fun making new friends and becoming more confident in taking part in games and activities."Mrs Emma Perkins, Outdoor Learning Lead
+We take great delight in watching them have fun making new friends and becoming more confident in taking part in games and activities."Mrs Emma Yiend, Outdoor Learning Lead

 Walks, recognising and appreciating the changing seasons, making sensory sticks/ crowns/ bracelets depicting the changing season, building hedgehog homes, making nests for hibernating dormice/ observing birds, feeding the birds, Exploring colour through hapa zome printing and natural dying, making pictures and telling stories using natural objects found on the forest floor.